yobta/stores/src/plugins/broadcastChannelPlugin/index.md

 The plugin factory function accepts an object with the following properties:

 - `channel` (string) — The name of the channel.
 - `codec` (YobtaCodec, optional) The codec to use for serializing and deserializing the state.
-Defaults to `codecYobta`.
+Defaults to `jsonCodec`.

 ## Codec